Onionie/RollTheDice/README.md

 # Dice Game
-A simple dice roller created using HTML, CSS and JavaScript
+A simple dice roller created using HTML, CSS and JavaScript to manipulate the DOM and get our expected results.

 # What I learned
 - To create a simple dice roller using HTML, CSS, and JavaScript